 You should see your vet and find out what you’re dealing with exactly.
 Dog cough could come about because of upper respiratory issues like Kennel cough or lower respiratory issues like heartworm or lung infections.

 Kennel Cough comes from the Bordetella bacterium.
 This bacteria is airborne and is transmitted from dog to dog by way of inhalation.
 The bacteria travel in aerosol form.
-A dog will most often contract the Bordetella bacteria only after another virus has compromised their immune system.
+A dog will most often contract the Bordetella bacteria only after another virus has compromised its immune system.
 After a virus has made its place, the Bordetella bacteria are free to jump on those compromised cells and start a whole bout of trouble.